 Deck lighting is a great way to make your deck more attractive and useful.
-Follow our step by step instructions to learn how to install low voltage lights.
-Deck lighting is a great project because low voltage lighting doesn't usually require hiring an electrician.
+Follow our step-by-step instructions to learn how to install low-voltage lights.
+Deck lighting is a great project because low-voltage lighting doesn't usually require hiring an electrician.
 Installing deck lighting is similar to installing landscape lights.

-Place the drill bit in the top rail channel and drill a 3/8" hole in the side of the 4x4 rail post to the center hole.
+5. Place the drill bit in the top rail channel and drill a 3/8" hole in the side of the 4x4 rail post to the center hole.

-Strip the wire ends back 3/4" with a wire stripper for connections.
+9. Strip the wire ends back 3/4" with a wire stripper for connections.
 Align the wire polarity.
 The negative side is always marked with white lettering or identifying markings.
 The positive side is smooth black.

 10. Use a weatherproof wire nut to connect the low-voltage wires to the correct polarity.
 Screw the post cap light to the side of the post with two screws.